zeff96/next-prisma/README.md

 # BLOG SOCIAL MEDIA APP

-This is a website that allow users to get bitcoins from the api and allows users to get details of each bitcoin from the api as well
+The Blog Social Media App is a platform designed for users to express themselves, share their thoughts, and engage with a community of like-minded individuals.
+It serves as a versatile space where users can create and publish blog posts, share multimedia content, and interact with others through comments and likes.

 ## Built With